 “Minimally invasive knee replacement”

 Our surgical approach to the knee has evolved over years.
 Our incisions are shorter… but more important… once we are under your skin we are minimizing the amount of muscle or tendon which is cut.
-This “minimalistic” approach to the knee can shorten your recovery process (although it is still a very painful procedure with a reasonably long recovery process).
-Some of us, myself included, utilize a “sub-vastus”, muscle sparing approach to your knee replacement.
-This approach can significantly improve your post-operative function since no muscle or tendon was cut during the process of placing the knee replacement.
+This “minimalistic” approach to the knee can shorten your recovery process (although it is still a very painful procedure with a long recovery process).
+Some of us, myself included, will utilize a “sub-vastus”, muscle sparing approach for your knee replacement.
+This approach can improve your post-operative function since no muscle or tendon was cut during the process of placing the knee replacement.

 Computer Navigation and Knee Replacements:

-Computer navigation has improved our ability to “nail the alignment” of you knee replacement more often than previous techniques allowed.
+Computer navigation has improved our ability to “nail the alignment” of your knee replacement more often than previous techniques allowed.
 Computer navigation enables us to see how the new knee is being placed before any cuts are made for your new knee replacement.
 We now know that if the knee is not placed within a few degrees of what we call a neutral axis that it may go on to loosen too early and thus fail and potentially require further surgery.